Lorraine Gary: Civic activities

 Gary is a member of the Human Rights Watch Women's Rights Advisory Committee, for whom she produced and directed a series of fourteen educational videotapes, and an Advisory Board Member of Ms. Magazine and Girls Learn International.

 In 1995, together with her husband, Gary received the Simon Wiesenthal Center's Humanitarian Award.

 Personal life

-Gary married entertainment industry executive Sidney Sheinberg on August 19, 1956, at the age of 19, with whom she has two sons named Jonathan J. and William David.
+Gary married entertainment industry executive Sidney Sheinberg on August 19, 1956, at the age of 19, with whom she has two sons.

 She retired from acting after her appearance in the film 1941 (1979), only briefly returning to reprise the role of Ellen Brody in Jaws: The Revenge (1987).
 Her sons, Bill Sheinberg and Jonathan Sheinberg, are both film producers.